-Koopa is the name of our red-footed tortoise.
-She loves to eat grapes and have her chin scratched!
+Koopa is the name of our male red-footed tortoise.
+He loves to eat grapes!

 Status in the wild